nxthdr/infrastructure/README.md

-# Infrastructure
+# Infrastructure As Code

-This directory contains the infrastructure configuration for NXTDHR.
+This directory contains the infrastructure configuration for [nxthdr](nxthdr.dev).

 ## Usage